MARSFOREVER472/Melting_Snowman/README.md

 ### **_Now we’ve reached the fun part - coding!
 The process of game development is often long and arduous.
 But for this mini project, I have broken it all down into 5 simple steps.
 These will have you with your Melting Snowman game running in no time.
 They are:_**

-Creating the HTML structure for the game
+Creating the HTML structure for the game.
-Adding the CSS styling to make the game look visually appealing Writing the JavaScript code to implement the game logic and functionality Adding interactivity and animations
+Adding the CSS styling to make the game look visually appealing.
+Writing the JavaScript code to implement the game logic and functionality.
+Adding interactivity and animations.
-Testing and debugging
+Testing and debugging.
 Let’s look at each of these steps in detail.
 Feel free to follow along and make any creative changes that you think of along the way.